-- iv.
-Where the Non-Compliance is Not Resolved, a Description of the Amount of the Non-Compliance Not applicable. - C. APPROVED INTERNAL CAPITAL MODEL - i.
-Description of the Purpose and Scope of the Business and Risk Areas Where the Internal Model is Used Not applicable. - ii.
-Where a Partial Internal Model is Used, Description of the Integration with the BSCR Model Not applicable. - iii.
-Description of Methods Used in the Internal Model to Calculate the ECR Not applicable. - iv.
-Description of Aggregation Methodologies and Diversification Effects Not applicable. - v.
-Description of the Main Differences in the Methods and Assumptions Used for the Risk Areas in the Internal Model Versus the BSCR Model

-- vi.
-Description of the Nature and Suitability of the Data Used in the Internal Model Not applicable. - vii.
-Any Other Material Information
+- ii.
+Where a Partial Internal Model is Used, Description of the Integration with the BSCR Model - iii.
+Description of Methods Used in the Internal Model to Calculate the ECR - iv.
+Description of Aggregation Methodologies and Diversification Effects - v.
+Description of the Main Differences in the Methods and Assumptions Used for the Risk Areas in the Internal Model Versus the BSCR Model - vi.
+Description of the Nature and Suitability of the Data Used in the Internal Model - vii.
+Any Other Material Information - i.-vii.
+Not applicable.